avnishphy/meson-structure/docs/campaign.md

 # Campaign 2025-03

-This page documents the details of the 2025-03 meson structure simulation campaign.
+This page documents the 2025-03 meson structure simulation campaign.

+> (!)
+For the list of files go to [DATA PAGE](data.md)

 ## Overview

 The Campaign 2025-03 is focused on testing the new ZDC lambda reconstruction algorithm using the latest ePIC software.
-This campaign builds upon previous work in meson-structure-2025-02, reusing some of the existing hepmc files while implementing improved reconstruction techniques.
+This campaign reuses meson-structure-2025-02, reusing some of the existing `hepmc` files while implementing improved reconstruction techniques.

 ## Processing Details

 The campaign uses a processing pipeline that converts Monte Carlo event generator files to a format suitable for full detector simulation and reconstruction:

 1. MCEG files are converted to HEPMC format (splitting large files into manageable chunks)
 2. The HEPMC files are processed through the latest ePIC reconstruction software